-Position will provide assistant to patients and physicians requesting services in a high volume call center and referral service.
-Maintain patient demographic and referral databases.
-Provide patients with information on physicians, directions to affiliate and clinical locations and educational materials.
+The Wilmer Patient Access Specialist II will assist patients and physicians requesting services in a high volume call center and referral service.
+The incumbent will maintain patient demographic and referral databases and provide patients with information on physicians, directions to affiliate and clinical locations and educational materials.

 Duties and Responsibilities:

-High School/GED required.
-Requires a minimum of 2 years related medical office, hospital, call center, or customer service environment.
+High School Diploma or GED and two (2) years related medical office, hospital, call center, or customer service environment.
 Additional education may substitute for experience, to the extent permitted by the JHU equivalency formula.

 JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
 Additional related experience may substitute for required education on the same basis.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.